spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Data Collection/Data Capture
 A process whereby observations are documented according to a predetermined set of criteria.
 ## Dataset
+A collection of related data.
 ## Data Type
+The classification of data which determines what sort of values it can store and how it can be used.
 ## Datum
+In Geodesy, a datum is a mathematical equation which defines a reference from which measurements can be taken.
 ## Degree
+A unit of measurement of angles.
 ## Density

 ## Dimension
+A physical measurement of a property of something.
 ## Distortion

 ## Distribution